Teradata Partitioning and Performance

 In this case, the Table cannot be queried using the primary index.
 Therefore, SalesDate should not be in the primary index.

-Yes, because the more partitions there are, the worse the performance will be if you join with an NPPI table or a PPI table partitioned differently.
+Yes, because the more partitions there are, the worse the performance will be if we join with an NPPI table or a PPI table partitioned differently.
+Partition probing can also become an issue if the partition columns are not part of the Primary Index.

-For example: If you always query whole months, you should not create day partitions.
+For example: If we always query whole months, we should not create daily partitions.

-Although the optimizer gets better in it, simple partition expressions are preferable—the more complex a partition expression, the greater the risk that the optimizer overlooks partition elimination opportunities.
+Although the Optimizer gets better at it, simple partition expressions are preferable—the more complex a partition expression, the greater the risk that the Optimizer overlooks partition elimination opportunities.

 No, that depends on the application.
 See the next section for details.